Excel SUMIF Not Working (9 Possible Cases with Solutions)

 Showing error because Another Workbook is close

-• Simply open “Another Workbook” and the formula will work fine.
+• Open “Another Workbook” and the formula will work fine.

 Showing result after opening Another Workbook

-9. Criteria String Is Greater Than 255 Characters
+Reason 9 – The Criteria String Is Longer Than 255 Characters

-The last reason Excel SUMIF is not working is when trying to match criteria strings that are longer than 255 characters, the SUMIF function produces inaccurate results.
-It will give a #VALUE! error.
 In cell C18, we have a string that is greater than 255 characters.
-So, putting the following formula in cell C19 is giving the error:
+So, putting the following formula in cell C19 is giving an error:

 =SUMIF(E5:E16,C18,C5:C16)